 I love live performances of almost any kind, especially music but also lectures and readings and plays.
 Some favorites: Dear Evan Hansen, Beck, Shawn Colvin and listening to Marilynne Robinson or David Sedaris read anything.

 I worked in non-profits for ten years.
 That decade created my worldview, which goes: people are struggling, make yourself useful.
-My big project is Notes & Words, which raises $1.5 million a year putting musicians and writers on stage together at The Paramount Theater in front of 2,000 donors of Children’s Hospital Oakland, where my daughter was treated for Meningitis and where I hold babies in the NICU on Tuesday afternoons.
+My big project is Notes & Words, which raises $1.5 million a year putting musicians and writers on stage together in front of 2,000 donors to Children’s Hospital Oakland, where my daughter was treated for Meningitis and where I hold babies in the NICU on Tuesday afternoons.
 The 2018 show is May 12 at The Fox Theater in Oakland.

 I went to three great schools: Radnor High School, where Dr. Mary Anne Capa showed me what actual scholarship looks like; University of Richmond, which was a whole lot of fun and introduced me to some of my all-time favorite people; and San Francisco State University (for a Masters in Literature) where I was humbled by 1,000 page-a-week reading assignments and floored that for $600 a semester, I could sit in weekly seminars with professors like Michael Krasny (host of KQED Forum) and Bruce Avery.